yaswanth-1801/DESIGN-OF-ADDER-AND-SUBTRACTOR/README.md

     assign carry = (a & b) | (b & cin) | (a & cin); // Majority function for carry

 endmodule

-// Half Subtractor in Verilog
-module half_subtractor (
-    input  wire a, b,         // Inputs
-    output wire diff, borrow  // Outputs
-);

-    // Logic equations
-    assign diff   = a ^ b;     // XOR for difference assign borrow = ~a & b;    // Borrow when a < b

-endmodule

 // Full Subtractor in Verilog
 module full_subtractor (